Cultist Simulator: Gameplay

 As the game progresses, new action buttons can appear.
 Some of these are beneficial, adding more options that players can do, such as Study, Talk, Explore, or Dream.
 Other action buttons are a detriment to the player's progress.
 For example, players will eventually get an action button that reflects the passage of their character's time in the game, which will automatically consume wealth cards; should the player have no wealth cards when this action's timer completes, they will gain Hunger cards, which leads to a chain of cards and action buttons that can lead to the death of the character.
 Some cards, often generated by action buttons, also have timers attached, either which they will burn out, or may revert to a different card type.
 The game takes place in real-time, but the player has the option of pausing the game to review cards and actions, and to place or collect cards from the board.
 The game ultimately has many different parallel victory and failure conditions, both based on "sane" and "insane" routes that the player's character may uncover.

+Plot

+The game lacks a central plot structure that the player follows.
+Instead the lore of the game is revealed through a variety of explorations to different ruins, reading of found books, and other methods.
+In order to accomplish this the player can learn to speak a variety of languages such as Latin or Sanskrit to help decode knowledge found.

+Moreover, as the story progresses the player will attract attention in the form of "Hunters", agents of the suppression bureau sent to find you, and "Rivals", other cult leaders looking to attain the same secrets and power as you.
+Part of your role in the game is to mitigate these two factions.
+If a player dies during a run, the game will reset often with the new player character investigating the mysterious death of the previous player character.